 YES, YOU CAN!

-If you have a three-phase meter installed on your premises like Shop, Factory, home or any open spaces, etc. along with wind or solar system then you can supply the additional or excess energy (Renewable Energy) to the national grid.
+If you have a three-phase meter installed on your premises like Shop, Factory, home or any open space, etc. along with a wind or solar system then you can supply the additional or excess energy (Renewable Energy) to the national grid.

 As a result, you will pay a reduced electricity bill or get paid for the exported electricity.

 For the last 3 to 4 decades, Pakistan has been facing an energy crisis and our energy shortfall has increased by more than 4000MW.